Navigating the Noise about Ultra Processed Foods, the Healthy Way

 The Danger of LabelLing Foods as 'Bad'

-What’s more, the ‘labelling’ of all UPFs as inherently 'bad' or ‘toxic’ may also be counterproductive for some individuals with respect to their relationship to food.
+What’s more, the ‘labelling’ of all UPFs as inherently 'bad' or ‘toxic’ can be counterproductive for many people, especically when it comes to maintaining a healthy relationship with food.

-With so much information about nutrition available to us now and the wellness industry aspiring to motivate us all to be our ‘best selves’, adopting perfectionist or ‘all-or-nothing’ mindsets around food can lead to guilt and shame around choices, and trap people in unhealthy restrictive eating cycles.
-This in turn carries its own risks to health and wellbeing.
+With so much information about nutrition available to us now and the wellness industry encouraging us to be our ‘best selves’ and strive for dietary perfection, it can be very easy to slip into ‘all-or-nothing’ thinking around food.
+This can lead to guilt and shame around choices and contribute to restrictive eating patterns that become difficult to sustain.
+These cycles carry their own risks for both physical and emotional wellbeing.

 Developing a Healthy Relationship with Ultra Processed Foods

-• Trust your body: If you can really learn to listen to your body and learn from your personal experiences, this will help guide you intuitively towards those foods that make you personally feel good and what is ‘worth it’ when it comes to eating certain foods, including UPFs.
+Trust your body: If you can really learn to listen to your body and learn from your personal experiences, this will help guide you intuitively towards those foods that make you personally feel good and what is ‘worth it’ when it comes to eating different foods, including UPFs.

 MY CONCLUSIONS

-Rather than seeing UPFs as inherently ‘bad’ or ‘toxic’, it's more useful to recognise that UPFs range from minimally concerning (e.g. wholegrain bread with an emulsifier) to highly processed, hyper-palatable foods designed to be over-consumed (e.g., crisps, sugary cereals).
+Instead of viewing UPFs as inherently ‘bad’ or ‘toxic’, it’s far more useful to recognise that they exist on a spectrum - from minimally concerning options (like a wholegrain bread with an emulsifier) to more intensely processed, hyper-palatable products designed to be eaten quickly (such as certain crisps or sugary cereals).

 Take a nourishing step forward today